rmuller/infomas-asl/README.md

 + Language: Java 6 SE
 + Build System: Maven 3
 + Apache License, Version 2.0
-+ Maven Artifacts are (currently) not available from central maven
++ Maven Artifacts are (currently) not available from central maven but can be downloaded from GitHub (see menu option "Downloads")

 ## Modules
 Currently INFOMAS ASL contains the following modules: